ardonne/affine-lie-algebra-tensor-category/README.md

 Author: Eddy Ardonne

-Many thanks to: Steve Simon, Joost Slingerland, Gert Vercleyen
+Many thanks to: Eric Rowell, Steve Simon, Joost Slingerland, Gert Vercleyen

-Last update: 2021-11-15
+Last update: 2021-11-19

 The method used is described the paper: